arduino/docs-content/content/hardware/03.nano/boards/nano-matter/tutorials/user-manual/content.md

 ### SPI

-The Nano Matter supports SPI communication, which allows data transmission between the board and other SPI-compatible devices.
+The Nano Matter supports SPI communication, which enables data transmission between the board and other SPI-compatible devices.
 The pins used in the Nano Matter for the SPI communication protocol are the following:

 | **Microcontroller Pin** | **Arduino Pin Mapping** |
 |:-----------------------:|:-----------------------:|